MileHacker Logo

 Special Weather Considerations

 Japan experiences specific weather phenomena that visitors track.
-The rainy season (tsuyu) typically runs from early June to mid-July, bringing frequent, sometimes heavy, rain and high humidity.
+The rainy season (tsuyu) typically runs from the Beginning of june to mid-July, bringing frequent, sometimes heavy, rain and high humidity.
 Typhoons peak from August to October, bringing heavy rainfall, strong winds, and possible transportation disruptions.
-Always attention to weather forecasts at this particular time.
+Always attention to weather forecasts at this time.
 Summers also bring extreme temperatures above 35°C with high humidity, posing a risk of heatstroke.

 Stay hydrated, seek air-conditioned spaces, and wear light clothing in summer.
-Winters see temperatures drop below 0°C, requiring warm layers.
+Winters see temperatures drop below 0°C, requiring extra warm clothing.

 High Season Spring/Autumn